girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 plugin.
 The release of [Vim9 script](https://vimhelp.org/vim9.txt.html) has made the task less intimidating since the new scripting language [resembles Python](https://github.com/yegappan/VimScriptForPythonDevelopers).
-This blog post is not a beginner guide but rather a collection of thoughts I came across while developing [autosuggest](https://github.com/girishji/autosuggest.vim) and [vimcomplete](https://github.com/girishji/vimcomplete).
+This blog post is not a beginner guide but rather a collection of thoughts from my experience developing [autosuggest](https://github.com/girishji/autosuggest.vim) and [vimcomplete](https://github.com/girishji/vimcomplete).